Tory MP accused of ‘immoral and offensive bile’ over Ukrainian refugees

 The online dispute came as the Tories, and Home Secretary Priti Patel in particular, come under vast pressure to improve British efforts to help those fleeing the war.

-Despite more than 2.1 million people having fled Ukraine according to UN estimates, the latest figures from Downing Street say the UK has granted just 957 visas.
+Despite more than 2.1 million people fleeing Ukraine according to UN estimates, the latest figures from Downing Street say the UK has granted just 957 visas.

 “When war is over Ukrainians will need to return home to rebuild their country.
 We should be supporting Ukrainian refugees in frontline states like Poland & Romania.”